Level of Study

 Objectives and Content

-- describe and discuss the basic principles of large scale circulations on a rotating planet
+- understands the basic principles of large-scale motion on a rotating planet

-- understand the basics of waves of the atmosphere and ocean
+- understands the basics of waves in the atmosphere and ocean

-- scale and simplify the governing equations for solving basic dynamical problems
+- can scale and simplify the governing equations for solving basic dynamical problems

-- formulate and solve problems in a quasi-geostrophic framework
+- can formulate and solve problems in a geostrophic framework

-- use Ekman theory to calculate various scenarios of wind forcing
+- can formulate and use Ekman theory to calculate responses to various scenarios of wind forcing